High-throughput C–H activation in a bead-beater homogenizer: fast and regioselective access to 2-arylindoles

 Abstract

-There are not many attempts at high-throughput mechanochemical synthesis.
-A bead-beater homogenizer with 24-64 slots offers a unique opportunity for high-throughput mechanosynthesis (HTMS).
-In this study, C-H bond activation is achieved by homogenizing multiple samples at-one go in simple polypropylene (PP) vials with stainless steel balls via liquid-assisted grinding (LAG); they still employ enough frictional force to achieve this challenging transformation.
-The method demonstrates the preparation of synthetically useful 2-arylindoles through a regioselective reaction between N-alkylated indoles and aryl iodides, catalyzed by Pd(II) and facilitated by C2-H activation in the absence of phosphine ligands, using a bead-beater homogenizer.
-5 mol% of Pd(OAc)2 was sufficient to catalyze C2-activation of indoles in the presence of a small volume of EtOAc as the LAG agents, affording 2-arylindoles in high to excellent yields, mostly in 9 min.
-The method demonstrated excellent tolerance to structural variations, including electron-rich and electron-deficient substituents, in both indoles and iodoarenes.
+High-throughput mechanochemical synthesis is rarely attempted.
+A bead-beater homogenizer with 24–64 slots offers a unique opportunity for high-throughput mechanosynthesis (HTMS).
+In this study, C–H bond activation is achieved by homogenizing multiple samples in one go in simple polypropylene (PP) vials with stainless steel balls via liquid-assisted grinding (LAG), with enough frictional force being employed to achieve this challenging transformation.
+The method demonstrates the preparation of synthetically useful 2-arylindoles through a regioselective reaction between N-alkylated indoles and aryl iodides, catalyzed by Pd(II) and facilitated by C2–H activation in the absence of phosphine ligands, using a bead-beater homogenizer.
+5 mol% of Pd(OAc)2 was sufficient to catalyze C2-activation of indoles in the presence of a small volume of EtOAc as the LAG agent, affording 2-arylindoles in high to excellent yields within 9 min.
+The method demonstrated excellent tolerance to structural variations, including electron-rich and electron-deficient substituents in both indoles and iodoarenes.
 However, unprotected indoles or indoles with deactivated five-membered rings could not participate well in the reaction.
-The simple, high-yielding, ambient-temperature high-throughput mechanochemical protocol is devoid of a formal workup step, and with a low E-factor (4.5) and a high Eco-scale score (78.5), it augments well with sustainability matrices.
+This simple, high-yielding, ambient-temperature high-throughput mechanochemical protocol is devoid of a formal workup step, and with a low E-factor (4.5) and a high Eco-scale score (73.5), it augments well with sustainability matrices.

 Please wait while we load your content...